Des*Syn

 Evolutionary Emergence

-• how people collaborate to develop and evolve competitions or challenges with rules of play and performance benchmarks;
+• collaboration to develop new rules of play and performance benchmarks;

-• how to build and assess the effectiveness of an automated system to support collaborative intelligence and innovation;
+• building and assessing automated systems to support collaborative intelligence and innovation;

-• how such a system can adapt and evolve to perform with increasing efficiency;
+• designing systems to adapt and evolve to perform with increasing efficiency;

-• how each case study can develop and test the usefulness of the system as a prototype for other application domains.
+• developing and testing usefulness of each system as a prototype for other application domains.

 • knowledge sharing and self-organization across projects, disciplines, and through time;